Types of Vectors

 Vectors are said to be coplanar if they are parallel to the same plane or they lie in the same plane.

-The vector which has the same magnitude as that of but opposite direction is called the negative vector and is denoted by −
+but opposite direction is called the negative vector and is denoted by −

 .